FAIRsharing/json-schema-tools/README.md

 ## Compare schemas

-### Story
+### Use-case
-Comparing schemas can be particularly useful if you intend on creating metadata that comply with several models or to identify commonalities between networks when creating/extending set of schemas.
+Comparing schemas can be particularly useful if you intend on creating metadata that comply with several models or to identify overlaps with existing networks when creating/extending set of schemas.
 <br/>
 The key point to understand before comparing schemas or networks is that the comparisons are solely based on ontology labels found in context files.
 This means that a field or an object that does not have a semantic attribute will be ignored.
 This also involves